plasticrake/homebridge-tplink-smarthome/README.md

     "name": "TPLink",
-    "deviceTypes": ["plug"],  // set to null or ["plug", "bulb"] to try to use all TPLink device types "pollingInterval": 10,    // (seconds) How often to check device status in the background "addCustomCharacteristics": true, // Adds energy monitoring characteristics viewable in Eve app.
+    "deviceTypes": ["plug"],  // set to null or ["plug", "bulb"] to try to use all TPLink device types "pollingInterval": 10,    // (seconds) How often to check device status in the background "switchModels": ["HS200"], // Matching models will be creatd in homekit as a switch instead of an outlet "addCustomCharacteristics": true, // Adds energy monitoring characteristics viewable in Eve app.
     "cacheTtl": 0                     // (seconds) Experimental Caching Mode, off by default }]